franciscop/server/docs/documentation/options/README.md

 ## Views

 The folder where your views and templates are, defaulting to `views`.
-These are the files used by the `render()` function.
+These are the files used by the [`render()` method](/documentation/reply/#render-).
 You can set it to any folder within your project.

 To set the views folder in the environment add this to [your `.env`](#environment):